-Starting in August 2021, BVSD has proposed a new schedule that would move all elementary schools will move to a 7-hour school day four days a week with the same start and end times.
-Along with this change, there will be a district-wide 1-hour late start on Wednesdays for all schools for professional learning time for teachers.
+Starting in August 2021, BVSD has proposed a new schedule that would move all elementary schools to a 7-hour school day four days a week (Monday, Tuesday, Thursday, Friday) with the same start and end times.
+On the fifth day (Wednesday), there would be a district-wide, 1-hour late start for all schools for professional learning time for teachers.
 The district will provide student supervision for elementary and PK-8 schools during this time.
 Start and end times for middle and high schools also will shift slightly to accommodate the new schedule.

 Elementary 7:50 a.m. - 2:50 p.m.

 There are a few exceptions to these times: